ward/run/_drafts/2018-05-27-20km-door-brussel.md

 ruined my confidence for the race.
 At this point, I was going to be happy with a PR.

-The final plan was: do the first 10 km at 1h30 pace, then see what (if anything) I can do in the second half.
+The final plan was: do the first 10 km at 1h30 pace (4:30 per km), then see what (if anything) I can do in the second half.

 ## Pre-race Logistics